phpstan/phpstan/website/src/user-guide/result-cache.md

 Result cache contents
 --------------

 * The last time a full analysis of the project was performed.
-The full analysis is performed at least every 24 hours.
+The full analysis is performed at least every 7 days.
 * Analysis variables used to invalidate a stale cache.
 If any of these values change, full analysis is performed again.
   * PHPStan version
   * PHP version